How to teach children about recycling – FREE activities

 Batteries – the small ones, from kids’ toys

 Interesting fact: batteries are non-biodegradable, therefore they don’t break down in landfills but stay there forever.
 They can also leak into the ground, polluting the environment.
-But recycling batteries means many of their materials will be used to make new batteries.
+However, recycling batteries means many of their materials will be used to make new batteries.

 Step 4 – start recycling with your children + FREE PRINTABLE